- The hormonal system, also called the endocrine system, is a network of glands and organs in the body that produce hormones.

 - Thyroxine: The thyroid gland (located in the neck) converts iodine from the diet into thyroxine.
 This controls many functions of the metabolism, including temperature, heart rate and growth.

 - Cortisol: This is released from the adrenal glands (located just above the kidneys).
 It is important for controlling blood pressure and for stimulating the body's response to stress.

 - Insulin: This is produced by islet cells in the pancreas.
 It helps controls blood sugar levels.

 - Oestrogen and progesterone: These hormones, released from the ovaries, are responsible for female body characteristics and for storing and releasing eggs.

 - Testosterone: This is released from the testes.
 It produces male body characteristics and sperm.

 Find out more about the main endocrine glands and their hormones.

 How does the hormonal system work?

-When a hormone is released from a gland, it travels through the body.
-It passes by most cells, but eventually reaches its target.
+When a hormone is released from a gland, it travels in the blood through the body.
+It passes by most cells and eventually reaches its target.

-The hormonal system can go wrong.
+The hormonal system can malfunction.
 Glands might produce too many or too few hormones, or the target cells might stop responding properly to the hormones.